Why It Works

 Make-Ahead and Storage

-Fried shallots can be stored in an airtight container at room temperature for up to 2 months.
-Fried-shallot oil can be refrigerated in an airtight container for up to 1 month.
+Fried shallots can be stored in an airtight container at room temperature for up to two months.
+Fried-shallot oil can be refrigerated in an airtight container for up to one month.

 |Nutrition Facts (per serving)|